EazyAutodelete/translations/README.md

     - ** = written in bold (translate words in stars too)
     - %s = will be replaced by the corresponding value
     - /something = Name of command, don't translate that
+    - [text](%s) The spacing here is really important and can't be changed!

 7. When you have finished entering the translation, click "Suggest".
 Your translation is now saved and will be sent to the team for review.
 8. You will be automatically redirected to the next translation.
 Start there again with step 6.